Prag8855/aab/content/tools/health-insurance-calculator.md

 ## How to pay for your health insurance

-If you are an employee, health insurance is automatically deducted from your paycheques.
+If you are an employee, health insurance is automatically deducted from your paychecks.

 If you are self-employed, you pay by [SEPA transfer](/glossary/SEPA-%C3%9Cberweisung) every month.
 If you give your health insurer a [direct debit authorisation](/glossary/SEPA-Lastschriftmandat), the payments are automatic.